This authentic Italian manicotti recipe makes serious comfort food, with tender beef and cheese filling. Make this recipe in under an hour!

 - Make ahead – Prepare the recipe up to the point of baking, then cover and refrigerate up to 24 hours in advance.
 Let the pan sit on the counter for about 1 hour to bring it to room temperature, then bake as directed.

-Otherwise, any of these other pasta dishes are sure to hit the spot!
+When it comes to flavor, pasta goes way beyond Italian!
+Any of these pasta dishes are sure to hit the spot.

 - 14 manicotti pasta shells (8 ounce package)